ArchipelagoMW/Archipelago/docs/options api.md

     do_extreme_things()
 elif self.options.logic == "crazy":
     do_insane_things()

+# check if the current option is in a collection of integers using the class attributes
+if self.options.weapon in {Weapon.option_bow, Weapon.option_sword}:
+    do_stuff()
+# if we want to use a collection of strings a set won't work so use a tuple here
+elif self.options.weapon in ("none", "hammer"):
+    do_something_else()
 ```
 ## Generic Option Classes
 These options are generically available to every game automatically, but can be overridden for slightly different